nevrome/currycarbon/README.md

 # currycarbon

-An experimental radiocarbon calibration module written in and for [Haskell](https://www.haskell.org).
-Comes with a small CLI app to run calibration on the commandline.
+Radiocarbon calibration module written in and for [Haskell](https://www.haskell.org).
+Comes with a small CLI app to run calibration on the command line.

 ### Library